AFNetworking/AFNetworking/README.md

 AFNetworking will transition its codebase to ARC in a future release.

 If you are including AFNetworking in a project that uses [Automatic Reference Counting (ARC)](http://clang.llvm.org/docs/AutomaticReferenceCounting.html) enabled, you will need to set the `-fno-objc-arc` compiler flag on all of the AFNetworking source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
-In the "Compiler Flags" column, set `-fno-objc-arc` for each of the AFNetworking source files.
+Now select all AFNetworking source files, press Enter, insert `-fno-objc-arc` and then "Done" to disable ARC for AFNetworking.

 ## Credits